On this page:

 - Site Affiliation under Site Title.
 4.1 removes the ability to place the affiliation under the site title.

 - 2006 Grid.
 The grid introduced in 2006 was deprecated (marked for removal) in 2009 when UNLedu 3.0 was launched.
 Support is removed in this version.

 - Tagline.
 The 2006 templates introduced a location to provide a marketing tagline under your site title.
-This section has been removed and the styles are no longer supported.
-If you are using a tagline, please remove it from this location and consider it for inclusion in your page content.
+This section has been removed, and the styles are no longer supported.
+If you are using a tagline, please remove it from this location and add it to your page content.
 If you are using the tagline markup to provide affiliation information, please consider using the new affiliation markup in the site title.

 - Apply Now Badge.
 The 2006 templates included an image that could be anchored to the top of pages to direct users to the admissions pages.
 This image is no longer distributed or supported.
 If it is still in your HTML, it should be removed.